Who’s Liable in a Cargo-Truck Accident?

 Who might be at fault in cargo-related truck accidents?

-Truck drivers must check that their cargo is properly loaded and secured before starting their journey.
-This means ensuring everything is tightly fastened and the load evenly distributed.
-If an accident happens because the driver didn’t check the cargo or knew it was improperly loaded, the driver can be held liable.
+Truck drivers must check that their cargo is properly loaded and secured before hitting the road.
+This includes checking that everything is tightly fastened and evenly distributed.
+If an accident happens because the driver failed to inspect the load or knew it was improperly secured, the driver can be held liable.

 What does the law say?